SEND Resource Base

 Special Needs and Autism Resource Base at Compass Point Primary

-Our Resource Base opened in September 2021 for 8 key stage 2 children with Education, Health and Care plans (EHCP) with a primary need of Autism or Speech Language and Communication Needs (SLCN).
-In Autumn 2022 will be able to offer 16 more places as we open 2 new classes for children from Reception to Year 2.
-As an inclusive school this is a fantastic opportunity to provide specialist provision within mainstream teaching to children and families in South Bristol.
+Our Specialist Resource Base provision first opened in September 2021 for 8 key stage 2 children with Education, Health and Care plans (EHCP) with a primary need of Autism or Speech Language and Communication Needs (SLCN).
+Following a significant building project our provision expanded in the Autumn of 2022 to offer 16 more places for children from Reception to Year 2.
+As an inclusive school we have seen this as a fantastic opportunity to provide specialist provision for the children and families of South Bristol.

-Children can apply for a place at the Resource Base through the SEND team at Bristol City Council.
+Parents and carers can apply for a place at the Resource Base through the SEND team at Bristol City Council.
 They need to have an Education, Health and Care plan with a primary need of ASC or Speech Language and Communication Needs SLCN.
+Unfortunately we are unable to offer provision to children wishing to move from our mainstream classes to the resource base unless they have been offered a place through the LA SEND team.

 If you would like to enquire further about the Resource Base, please click here to book a visit or call back.
-Vists are offered monthly on the first Tuesdays of the month.
+Visits take place every term, to see dates for visits please see our school calendar.
 If you have been offered a place please email SEND@compasspoint.bristol.sch.uk.

 Our vision for the Resource Base is very personal to us and forms part of our whole school ethos.